-For as long as I can remember, I have always had a knack for developing and cultivating relationships.
-These qualities remained with me as I began my career in 2005 as a Credit Manager at Wells Fargo.
-During this time, I focused on creative ways to help my clients pay off debt more efficiently.
+Throughout my entire life, I've possessed a natural talent for nurturing and fostering relationships.
+These qualities have remained a constant as I embarked on my career journey in 2005 as a Credit Manager at Wells Fargo.
+During that time, my primary focus was on devising innovative strategies to assist my clients in managing their debt more effectively.

-In 2010, I began a partnership with Michael Euston at Wells Fargo Advisors where we were able to take a more wholistic approach to manage both sides of our client’s balance sheet.
-We shared a vision that by combining our complementary skill sets and delivering outstanding solutions, tailored to meet the needs of each client, we could create something special.
-Our focus as fiduciary financial advisors has always been partnering with like-minded business owners and high-net-worth individuals.
-That means acting with honesty and integrity, always putting the client’s needs first.
+In 2010, I embarked on a partnership with Michael Euston at Wells Fargo Advisors, enabling us to adopt a more comprehensive approach to managing our clients' financial portfolios.
+Our shared vision centered on the idea that by combining our complementary skills and delivering tailor-made solutions to meet each client's unique needs, we could create something extraordinary.
+As fiduciary financial advisors, our unwavering commitment has always been to collaborate with like-minded business owners and high-net-worth individuals, placing honesty and integrity at the forefront and prioritizing our clients' best interests.

-In April of 2014, we took a leap of faith and moved our practice to an independent platform, founding Heirloom Wealth Management.
-We were then free of the influence and conflicts of interests of an affiliated bank.
-Heirloom was born with a simple belief: we want our lifelong clients to “Live Well”!
-This is achieved when clients have the peace of mind that comes with knowing they are ably supported by an experienced, caring, and competent professional.
-But it also requires that each client have clarity around what they want in life, and the confidence they can financially achieve it.
-I think of myself as my client’s “CFO”, working more holistically to put them and their families in a better financial position.
+In April of 2014, we took a bold leap of faith by transitioning our practice to an independent platform, giving birth to Heirloom Wealth Management.
+This move liberated us from the influence and conflicts of interest associated with an affiliated bank.
+The essence of Heirloom is rooted in a straightforward belief: we aspire to see our lifelong clients "Live Well."
+This means ensuring that clients have the peace of mind that comes from knowing they are supported by experienced, compassionate, and capable professionals.
+It also requires helping each client gain clarity about their life goals and the confidence that they can achieve them financially.
+I consider myself to be my clients' "CFO," working holistically to improve their financial well-being and that of their families.

-Heirloom Wealth Management quickly became one of the fastest-growing firms in Colorado.
-But, with the rapid growth, I felt like my time was being taken away from what I enjoyed the most.
-I found myself at a crossroads.
-It was a blessing in 2019 when Rick Hurley took over as CFO as it allowed me to exclusively focus more on what I am passionate about…taking care of my clients.
+Heirloom Wealth Management rapidly gained recognition as one of the fastest-growing firms in Colorado.
+However, amidst this rapid growth, I began to sense that my time was being diverted from what I cherished the most.
+This realization led me to a crossroads.
+In 2019, a fortunate turn of events occurred when Rick Hurley assumed the role of CFO, allowing me to focus exclusively on what I am most passionate about – taking care of my clients.

-Watching my father battle a terminal disease, MSA (Multiple System Atrophy), which he passed from in November of 2021 at the young age of 63, was very difficult.
-This experience helped me understand why I am passionate about this industry.
-I get to use my understanding and wealth management expertise to help people that I love – my clients, ensure they make the most of their time on earth.
-Retirement isn’t about accumulating the most money, it's about enjoying and protecting what you have.
+Witnessing my father's battle with a terminal illness, MSA (Multiple System Atrophy), which sadly claimed his life in November 2021 at the young age of 63, was an emotionally challenging experience.
+It deepened my understanding of why I am so passionate about this industry.
+I have the privilege of leveraging my knowledge and expertise in wealth management to assist the people I care about – my clients, in making the most of their time on this planet.
+For me, retirement is not solely about amassing wealth; it's about savoring and safeguarding what you have.

-On a personal note, I am one of the 2% that married their high school sweetheart.
-Courtney and I keep busy driving our 3 children to and from sporting events.
-Madison (2008) is our oldest and has become quite the soccer player.
-Jace (2010) is next in line and has developed a passion for baseball and football.
-Lane (2012) is our youngest and, like his older brother, also plays baseball.
-When we find the time, our family loves wake surfing behind our boat in Glendo Wyoming.
+On a personal note, I belong to the small percentage of individuals who married their high school sweetheart.
+My wife, Courtney, and I stay busy shuttling our three children to and from their various sporting events.
+Our oldest, Madison (born in 2008), has become a formidable soccer player.
+Next in line is Jace (born in 2010), who has developed a strong passion for baseball and football.
+Our youngest, Lane (born in 2012), also plays baseball, following in his older brother's footsteps.
+Whenever we can find the time, our family enjoys the thrill of wake surfing behind our boat in Glendo, Wyoming.

-I attended the Air Force Academy Preparatory School before transferring to the University of Nebraska at Kearney where I was an All-American running back.
-Surprisingly, I still hold the career rushing record at UNK.
+My educational journey began at the Air Force Academy Preparatory School before I transferred to the University of Nebraska at Kearney.
+During my time there, I had the honor of being recognized as an All-American running back and, to my surprise, I still hold the career rushing record at UNK.